RichardBradley/liquibase.github.com/documentation/command_line.md

 ## Using a liquibase.properties file ##

 If you do not want to always specify options on the command line, you can create a [properties file](liquibase.properties) that contains default values.
-By default, LiquiBase will look for a file called "liquibase.properties" in the current working directory, but you can specify an alternate location with the --defaultsFile flag.
+By default, Liquibase will look for a file called "liquibase.properties" in the current working directory, but you can specify an alternate location with the --defaultsFile flag.
 If you have specified an option in a properties file and specify the same option on the command line, the value on the command line will override the properties file value.

 ## Examples ##